deos/tera-heal-calc/README.md

 Heal calculator for the MMORPG tera online.
-Includes all current and (known) upcoming items to calculate the heal output on every possible scenario.
+Includes all known cases to calculate the heal output on every possible scenario.

 version history: